August 09, 2021

 - Raise awareness with your workforce on prevention.

 - Include World Heart Day as part of your company’s health and well-being communications.
+The World Heart Federation has produced information to spread the word on CVD & COVID-19, including resources on prevention, transmission and vulnerability.

 - Review coverage design in your local plans.
 Often preexisting conditions or congenital heart disease may be excluded conditions in some country plans.
 Look to close gaps where they exist.